noahzeldin/dissertation/mt_music_analysis.md

 dur_choir_total_min <- sum(choir_tib$dur_choir) / 60
 ```

-The choir sings for 20.03 minutes.
+The choir is active for 20.03 minutes.

 Duration of choir as proportion of total duration: